 What are the signature Aerial Hoop moves for beginners?

 You’ll start off learning a few different ways to mount the Hoop and from there you’ll learn some basic shapes that will form the basis of future tricks.
 Although teachers often have different names for things you are likely to learn: Mermaid, Gazelle and Man in the Moon among many others!
-Check out a few great moves from Flying Fantastic movers below!

 Get out of your comfort zone and challenge your body to something new!
 Trying new things will keep your body on its toes and train different muscles in new ways.
 Aerial Hoop will bring about so many benefits to your mind and body so give it a go!
 If you’re in London, be sure to check-out the Flying Fantastic venues to get an amazing beginner experience on the Hoop!